mayan vest | a free pattern

 So that's the story of how the Mayan Vest came into being.
 I kind of winged it a bit when I was putting it together, really just designing with myself in mind but it turned out lovely and can be so easily modified for all sizes, just adjust the number of squares used in the side panels to suit you.

-The pattern is available on Ravelry now, click here to go straight to the download link and if you make one, use the hashtag #mayanvest and/or #potterandbloom on instagram so I can see it or alternatively share a picture in the Potter & Bloom Podcast Ravelry group.
+The pattern is available on Ravelry now, click here to go straight to the download link and if you make one, use the hashtag #mayanvest and/or #potterandbloom on instagram so I can see it.
 I'm particularly interested in how it works up in other yarn types, alpaca really doesn't work for me, makes me itch like a scratchy itchy thing.